 Relations with Faith-based organizations

-The ILO is a value-based organization.
-Founded in 1919, its Constitution states that “universal and lasting peace can be established only if it is based upon social justice”.
+1. Founded in 1919, the ILO's Constitution states that “universal and lasting peace can be established only if it is based upon social justice”.

 The Declaration of Philadelphia (1944) recalls that “labour is not a commodity”, and that “freedom of expression and of association are essential to sustained progress”.
 It adds that “all human beings, irrespective of race, creed or sex, have the right to pursue both their material well-being and their spiritual development in conditions of freedom and dignity, of economic security and equal opportunity”.